On this page

-The Government of Canada and the Canadian Space Agency are committed to providing websites that respect the privacy of visitors.
-This privacy notice summarizes the privacy practices for the the Canadian Space Agency's online activities.
+The Government of Canada and the Canadian Space Agency (CSA) are committed to providing websites that respect the privacy of visitors.
+This privacy notice summarizes the privacy practices for the CSA's online activities.

 All personal information collected by this institution is governed by the Privacy Act.
 This means that you will be informed of the purpose for which your personal information is being collected and how to exercise your right of access to that information.

-Unless otherwise noted, the Canadian Space Agency does not automatically gather any specific information from you, such as your name, telephone number or email address. the Canadian Space Agency would obtain this type of information only if you supply it to us, for example, by email or by filling in a contact form.
+Unless otherwise noted, the CSA does not automatically gather any specific information from you, such as your name, telephone number or email address.
+The CSA would obtain this type of information only if you supply it to us, for example, by email or by filling in a contact form.
 In such cases, how your personal information is handled will be provided in a Personal Information Collection Statement.

 In cases where services are provided by organizations outside of the Government of Canada, such as social media platforms or mobile applications, IP addresses may be recorded by the Web server of the third-party service provider.